 Inevitably, this edition of the Biennale explores the status of the moving image and its exhibition format, building on the idea that the era of projection on screens is coming to an end, and will give way to environments that reverberate with the radiant echo of their implosion.

 Emphasizing the innovative potential of new languages connected to the moving image, the 2018 Biennale forges a series of dialogues with a generation of artists from a wide range of countries and backgrounds.

-The artists featured in the exhibition are Meriem Bennani, Lawrence Abu Hamdan, Fatima Al Qadiri & Khalid Al Gharaballi, Korakrit Arunanondchai & Alex Gvojic, Ian Cheng, and Tamara Henderson, each with a work commissioned and produced by the Biennale de l’Image en Mouvement.
+The artists featured in the exhibition are Meriem Bennani, Lawrence Abu Hamdan, Fatima Al Qadiri & Khalid Al Gharaballi, Korakrit Arunanondchai & Alex Gvojic, Ian Cheng, Tamara Henderson, and Kahlil Joseph, each with a work commissioned and produced by the Biennale de l’Image en Mouvement.
 Andreas Angelidakis has been entrusted with tying all of these installations together into a single, cohesive project.Ligia Lewis will offer a preview of her new choreography—the final part of a trilogy—co-produced by the Biennale with the HAU Hebbel am Ufer in Berlin; musician Elysia Crampton will present a new live work, and artist Pan Daijing will premiere a performance piece.

 The Biennale will be accompanied by a series of special events featuring the participation of Nkisi, John T. Gast, Abyss X, Crystallmess, and Angela Dimayuga.